- What Is Postpartum Preeclampsia (PPP)?

 Preeclampsia is when a woman has high blood pressure during pregnancy with gestation at 20 weeks.
 It can also increase the amount of protein in the urine.

 Eclampsia is a severe type of preeclampsia and has seizures.
 This is a critical condition and may lead to damage to the heart, brain and even result in coma.

-While the amount of protein in urine is one of the main indicators of PPP, recent studies have concluded that postpartum preeclampsia may even occur without an increased level of protein in the urine.
+While the amount of protein in urine is one of the main indicators of postpartum preeclampsia, recent studies have concluded that the condition may even occur without an increased level of protein in the urine.

-Is There Any Chance Of Getting Preeclampsia Again?
+5. Is There Any Chance of Getting Preeclampsia Again?

-If you have had preeclampsia in your previous pregnancy, you are at a high risk of developing PPP again.
-But, in case your previous pregnancy was normal, your risks of PPP are relatively lower, except unless you are obese, have hypertension or have a family history of postpartum preeclampsia.
+If you have had preeclampsia in your previous pregnancy, you are at a high risk of developing postpartum preeclampsia again.
+But, in case your previous pregnancy was normal, your risks of postpartum preeclampsia are relatively lower, except unless you are obese, have hypertension or have a family history of postpartum preeclampsia.

-Post pregnancy time can be stressful enough even without having a complicated condition hovering over you.
+Post-pregnancy time can be stressful enough, even without having a complicated condition hovering over you.
 However, in case you are diagnosed with postpartum preeclampsia, you will need to remain calm and understand that your first and foremost task is to tend to your newborn.
 Breastfeed your baby and enjoy the first few months of your baby’s life.
 Seek help from your family or friends during this time to ease your burden even after you are discharged.
 It is important that you regain your health back before engaging in any chores that could strain you.
-Ensure to communicate with your doctor about any doubts or changes that you notice in order to facilitate your treatment further.
+Ensure you consult your doctor for any doubts or changes that you notice in order to facilitate your treatment further.